exiang/open_hub_wiki/Troubleshoot.md

 ### 'CDbConnection failed to open the DB connection' error at view organization page in backend
 It is caused by installed modules who connect to external database failed in the process.
-It could be targeted database timeout, credential not match or etc.
+It could be targeted database timeout, credential not match or etc. Disable the module will temporary solve this problem.